NicholasTracy/ANSITerm/README.md

 ---

 ### <p align="center">This is the master branch, this is where all stable releases will be generated.
-There <i>should not</i> be any issues with this build, however if you do find a bug, please check the [Issues]() section to see if it has been brought ot my attention.
-If it hasn't, please create a bug report and icnlude as much detail as possible so that I can recreate it.</p>
+There <i>should not</i> be any issues with this build, however if you do find a bug, please check the [Issues]() section to see if it has been brought to my attention.
+If it hasn't, please create a bug report and include as much detail as possible so that I can recreate it.</p>

 ---